-The “Brown House” was erected around 1852 along the fabled Old Stage Road.
+The original home on the Allandale property is called the “Brown House” and was erected around 1852 along the fabled Old Stage Road.
 This road was a primary thoroughfare between the Tennessee State Capital and Washington, D.C., and was traveled in its time by presidents, dignitaries, and other high-ranking government officials.

 The home was built by Robert and Obenaida Phipps, and somehow managed to accommodate their family [which included no less than 12 children] until 1885.
 Surrounded by 1,400 acres of land, the property was a gift to Mrs. Netherland by her father, Mr. Joshua Phipps.
 Later, Mr. Dudley Brown and his family of eight occupied the home, and thus is derived the “Brown House” moniker.